stoodibr/desafio-mobile-ios/README-EN.md

 * Use .gitignore
 * Storyboard and autolayout
 * Cocoapods or Carthage for dependencies
-* Alamofire or an network framework
+* Alamofire or a network framework
 * Unit test

 ## Would be nice, but not required: